dantasfiles/dantasfiles.github.io/_posts/2024-08-27-cornell-ai-fall24.md

 ---
 title: Cornell Artificial Intelligence unofficial reading list (Fall '24)
-subtitle: This is an unofficial list of books that are recommended in Fall 2024 courses for the artificial intelligence minor at Cornell.
+description: This is an unofficial list of books that are recommended in Fall 2024 courses for the artificial intelligence minor at Cornell
-author: Daniel Dantas
-publication: daniel @ dantas files
-date: August 27, 2024
 ---

 # Cornell Artificial Intelligence unofficial reading list (Fall '24)